genesiscommunitysuccess/docs/docs/02_database/15_dependency-injection/01_dependency-injection.md

 ## @PostConstruct

-The Genesis microservice runtime environment will call this only once after initialization of the object, including all injected beans.
+The Genesis microservice runtime environment will call this only once after initialisation of the object, including all injected beans.

 ## @PreDestroy